My family tree and family legends

 Note the marks with yellow where names does not match Swedish naming traditions.
 Also note the red thread on the green with two shields at the same position.

 Also note the supporter holding the shield.
 Only royal and a few high nobilitys coat of arms uses supporters.
-I dont know exactly why it is a squirrel.
-I could be a link to a odal riddle from my fathers mothers mother about Frank Fredrik Friis and the old danish noble house Friis coat of arms has squirrels.
-But it could also be a symbol linked to Svenska Släktkalenderns coat of arms crest that the artist is editor for.
-Or else is a reference to Norse mythology where the squirrel Ratatosk was messager on the world tree Yggdrasil.
+I dont know exactly why it is a squirrel but I belive its be a symbol linked to Svenska Släktkalenderns coat of arms crest that the artist is editor for.

 The shields on my family tree marks where the oldest persons listed at my family tree lived in.
 At my fathers fathers side Västergötland (Skaraborgs län) then comes Södermanland.
 At my fathers mothers side Närke and Östergötland at the same shield and after that mainly Södermanland and also Västergötland at one position.
 At my mothers fathers side Skåne and at my mothers mothers side Västergötland (Älvsborgs län).